12 MIN READ

 People tend to engage more with objectives when they fully understand the reasons behind them.

 Linking high standards of hygiene to your organization's key aims can help to get the message across.
-For example, you could explain that your organization needs to create an excellent first impression with clients so that it can win new business and meet its growth targets.
+For example, you could explain that working from is acceptable if you feel unwell to stop the spread of illness in the office.

 Explaining negative consequences can be equally effective.
 It ought to be obvious to everyone that a bag strap sticking out from under a desk can be a trip hazard, for instance, but not everyone will be aware that norovirus (the "winter vomiting bug") can survive for several days or even weeks on hard surfaces.
 Pointing out dangers like this can encourage people to keep their environment clean and tidy.